mouktardev/tinybase-crud-starter/README.md

 }
 ```

-if you choose to add a new variable make sure to add it in `tailwind.config.js`
+- If you choose to add a new color variable make sure to add it in `tailwind.config.js`

 ```js
 theme: {